Bachelor of Social Work (Honours)/Bachelor of Social Science (Psychology)

-Field education forms a large component of the social work program where students learn in the workplace under the supervision of an experienced practitioner.
+Field education forms a large component of the social work degree.
+You'll learn through workplacements and work under the supervision of an experienced practitioner.

-You will undertake a 70-day field education placement in the second semester of the third and fifth years of the program.
+You will undertake a 70-day field education placement in the second semester of the third and fifth years of the degree.

 The third-year placement focuses on direct practice with individuals, families and small groups.
 The fifth year integrates theory and macro-level practice.

-As well as gaining practical experience, field education allows you to develop networks and career opportunities and, for many, establish employment outcomes in your chosen area of interest.
+As well as gaining practical experience, field education allows you to develop networks and career opportunities.

-Placements may be arranged locally, and interstate or overseas opportunities may be available for the final placement.
+Placements may be arranged locally and interstate.
+Overseas opportunities may be available for the final placement.

 You may find work placements in organisations such as: